Anwarvic/Web-Interface-for-NVIDIA-NeMo/README.md

 This repo is an attempt to combine all three main components of NeMo into a web interface that can be used easily without the need to dig deeper into the toolkit itself.

-## NeMo Overview
+## NeMo

-NeMo stands for "Neural Modules" and it's a toolkit with a collections of pre-built modules for automatic speech recognition (ASR), natural language processing (NLP) and text synthesis (TTS).
+[NeMo](https://github.com/NVIDIA/NeMo) stands for "Neural Modules" and it's a toolkit created bey NVIDIA with a collections of pre-built modules for automatic speech recognition (ASR), natural language processing (NLP) and text synthesis (TTS).
 NeMo consists of:

 - NeMo Core: contains building blocks for all neural models and type system.
 - NeMo collections: contains pre-built neural modules for ASR, NLP and TTS.